ostis-ai/sc-machine/docs/sc-memory/api/cpp/core/api.md

 }
 ```

-Second approach allows you to iterate 3-element and 5-element constructions with less code, and suitable when
+Second approach allows you to iterate 3-element and 5-element constructions with less code, and it is suitable when
 you need to iterate all results.

 !!! note